Find Your Personal Style: A Guide to Dressing with Confidence

 3. Dress for Your Lifestyle and Needs

-Align Clothing with Your Daily Life
+Align Clothing with Daily Life

 Plan for Special Occasions